-- (a) The JAMS Comprehensive Arbitration Rules & Procedures ("Rules") govern binding Arbitrations of disputes or claims that are administered by JAMS and in which the Parties agree to use these Rules or, in the absence of such agreement, any disputed claim or counterclaim that exceeds \$250,000, not including interest or attorneys' fees, unless other Rules are prescribed. - (b) The Parties shall be deemed to have made these Rules a part of their Arbitration agreement ("Agreement") whenever they have provided for Arbitration by JAMS under its Comprehensive Rules or for Arbitration by JAMS without specifying any particular JAMS Rules and the disputes or claims meet the criteria of the first paragraph of this Rule. - (c) The authority and duties of JAMS are prescribed in the Agreement of the Parties and in these Rules, and may be carried out through such representatives as it may direct. - (d) JAMS may, in its discretion, assign the administration of an Arbitration to any of its Resolution Centers. - (e) The term "Party" as used in these Rules includes Parties to the Arbitration and their counsel or representatives. - (f) "Electronic filing" (e-file) means the electronic transmission of documents to and from JAMS and other Parties for the purpose of filing via the Internet.
-"Electronic service" (e-service) means the electronic transmission of documents via e-JAMS to a party, attorney or representative under these Rules.
+(a) The JAMS Comprehensive Arbitration Rules and Procedures ("Rules") govern binding Arbitrations of disputes or claims that are administered by JAMS and in which the Parties agree to use these Rules or, in the absence of such agreement, any disputed claim or counterclaim that exceeds \$250,000, not including interest or attorneys' fees, unless other Rules are prescribed.

+(b) The Parties shall be deemed to have made these Rules a part of their Arbitration agreement ("Agreement") whenever they have provided for Arbitration by JAMS under its Comprehensive Rules or for Arbitration by JAMS without specifying any particular JAMS Rules and the disputes or claims meet the criteria of the first paragraph of this Rule.

+(c) The authority and duties of JAMS as prescribed in the Agreement of the Parties and in these Rules shall be carried out by the JAMS National Arbitration Committee ("NAC") or the office of JAMS General Counsel or their designees.

+(d) JAMS may, in its discretion, assign the administration of an Arbitration to any of its Resolution Centers.

+(e) The term "Party" as used in these Rules includes Parties to the Arbitration and their counsel or representatives.

+(f) "Electronic filing" (e-file) means the electronic transmission of documents to and from JAMS and other Parties for the purpose of filing via the Internet.
+"Electronic service" (e-service) means the electronic transmission of documents via JAMS Electronic Filing System to a Party, attorney or representative under these Rules.

 Rule 2.
-Party-Agreed Procedures
+Party Self-Determination and Emergency Relief Procedures

-The Parties may agree on any procedures not specified herein or in lieu of these Rules that are consistent with the applicable law and JAMS policies (including, without limitation, Rules 15(i), 30 and 31).
+(a) The Parties may agree on any procedures not specified herein or in lieu of these Rules that are consistent with the applicable law and JAMS policies (including, without limitation, Rules 15(i), 30 and 31).
 The Parties shall promptly notify JAMS of any such Party-agreed procedures and shall confirm such procedures in writing.
 The Party-agreed procedures shall be enforceable as if contained in these Rules.